EricSchuMa/ExtendedNetwork/Evaluation/explanations-data-formats.md

 # Overview
 Explanations of the result formats and encodings used in the project.

-Artur Andrzejak, Tuyen Le (Jan 2020)
+Artur Andrzejak, Tuyen Le (January/March 2020)

 #Encoded numbers
+Meaning of the index values used in "result_log_analysis_refactored.py".
 + terminal_dict_size: 1k, 10k or 50k

 + EmptY_idx = 0 (for nodes without terminal values)
 + tdict_start_idx = 1
 + tdict_end_idx = terminal_dict_size - 1